Mendota Mdewakanton Dakota Tribal Community: Federal recognition

-Cultural Practices
+Cultural practices

-The cultural practices of the Mendota Community looks much the same as the broader Dakota peoples, carried down generation by generation from pre-colonial times.
-The Mendota Community have the distinction of "Keepers of the Eastern Gate," which is the concept that there are tribes at each cardinal direction that defend the Dakota people as a whole.
-The MMDTC offers monthly tribal meetings, in which the community comes together to make decisions on how they will operate and the activities they will be doing.
-There is also a yearly Pow Wow around September in which the community and guests celebrate the earth, their ancestors, spirits, and their cultural heritage.
-The Mendota Community offers classes that educate on the Dakota language, as well as classes on cultural activities such as the making of food.
-These practices allow for the community to uphold the beliefs and actions of their ancestors, as well as to educate others and to continue these practices for years to come.
+The cultural practices of the Mendota Community look much the same as the broader Dakota people's, carried down from pre-colonial times.
+The Mendota Community have the distinction of "Keepers of the Eastern Gate," which is the concept that tribes at each cardinal direction defend the Dakota people as a whole.
+The MMDTC offers monthly tribal meetings, at which the community comes together to decide how they will operate and the activities they will do.
+There is also a yearly Pow Wow around September at which the community and guests celebrate the earth, their ancestors, spirits, and their cultural heritage.
+The Mendota Community offers classes on the Dakota language and on cultural activities such as the making of food.
+These practices allow the community to uphold its ancestors' beliefs and practices, and to educate others and to continue these practices for years to come.